brendanmetzger/TCIAF/setup.md

 # Data

 A dev server has been set up, and that dev server has a git repository that can serve as a data backup and distribution point.
 Data should be cloned and pushed here.
+The production server will backup to the dev server every night, so within 24 hours, the servers will always be in sync.

 # Apache Config